KULeuvenNeuromechanics/PredSim/README.md

-Replace the `<credit_account>` entry with your own (you can check to which credit accounts you have access by running the `sam-balance` command) and submit the job script from your PredSim directory with `sbatch job.slurm`.
+Replace the `<credit_account>` entry with your own (you can check to which credit accounts you have access by running the `sam-balance` command) and submit the job script from your PredSim directory with `sbatch run_simulation.slurm`.
 To see the status of your job, execute `squeue -M ALL`, terminal output will be written to the job output file (by default looking like `slurm-<jobid>.out`.

+> [!NOTE]
+> If you upload files from a Windows machine to the Linux cluster, you might
+> receive errors saying your file contains DOS line breaks instead of UNIX
+> line breaks.
+You can rectify this by running `dos2unix <fn>` on the cluster.

 ## How to use the code